zzz6519003/substrate-how-to-guides/docs/01-basics/basic-pallet-integration.md

 ## Overview

-This guide is an extension to the ["Add a Pallet to Your Runtime" tutorial][add-a-pallet-tutorial], intended as a ressource for developers new to Substrate looking to quickly integrate a pallet to their runtime.
+This guide is an extension to the ["Add a Pallet to Your Runtime" tutorial][add-a-pallet-tutorial], intended as a resource for developers new to Substrate looking to quickly integrate a pallet to their runtime.

 ## Steps